ZmnSCPxj-jr/sidepool/doc/04-swap-party.md

 * It has recently sent `swap_party_begin` and the sender has not sent this response yet.
 * If `swap_party_expand_request_prevout_signed` exists:
+  * It is of valid length.
-  * The indicated output currently exists in the current output state, and has not been indicated by a different `swap_party_expand_request` message by a different pool follower.
+  * The indicated output exists in the current output state, and has not been indicated by a different `swap_party_expand_request` message by a different pool follower.
     * Note that the output state is a bag, not a set.